greggman/ldcp/README.md

 * with just 2 arguments, copies a single file from src to dst

-* with `-R` if the source ends with `/` the contents of source
+* with `-R` if the source ends with `/` it copies the contents of source

-  In other words assume have
+  In other words assume you have

     ```